WebexCC-SA/LAB-2356/docs/lab2_autonomous_bot.md

 **Step 1.
 Login to CVP Server**

+a.
 Open mRemoteNG on WKST1 if you do not already have mRemote open, then login to CVP.
 Once you have logged in to CVP, locate the Call Studio icon on the desktop and double-click it to open Call Studio.

 ![Open Studio](./assets/L3T1S2.1-OpenCallStudio.jpg)

-teh cat was on the stvoe